SebPautot/tv-controller/README.md

 # tv-controller

-This is a Node.js server that acts as a middleman for communications between a client and one or multiple Orange Liveboxes.
+This is a Node.js server that acts as a middleman for communications between a client and one or multiple Orange TV Decoders.

 It has an API meaning you can use it programmatically across a network.
-It has multiple endpoints that can be used to get and set a Livebox's data.
+It has multiple endpoints that can be used to get and set a Decoder's data.

 # Endpoints